JessieG123/pi-projects/README.md

-# CPSC-359-Pi
+# Raspberry Pi Assignments

-Creating this for more convinent work with the pi
+Working with Joystick, MPU6050 and US100.

+Introduction to Cython for US100.

 https://github.com/pimoroni/explorer-hat